 For the sake of fairness, he presented it to Nayleen, who nodded with a shrug, and then Cyial, who took the longest.
 He gave a long look into Sairek’s eyes.
 He let out a breath, then nodded solemnly.

 Sairek looked at the paper, reading it a second time.
 A third time, making sure.
 With a resigned sigh, he reached for the pen and carefully wrote his signature on it.
-When the deed was done, he slid the paper back towards Eseras.
+When the deed was done, he stepped forward to hand the paper back towards Eseras.

 “Excellent.
 Now, what would you like my stake to be?
 Given that we are both royalty, there really is no value limit, though the royal family item rule still applies.
 You could own a piece of property in the city even if you desire, assuming I cut ties with the contract.”
 Eseras stated.

 “I’m not interested in anything material of that kind of nature.”
-Sairek stated.
+Sairek declared with disinterest.

 “Then?”